mdeguzis/SteamOS-Tools/SteamOS-stats-README.md

 ### Volglperf

 Volgperf stats implementation is underway (FPS via this script, for one).
-When completed, the optional argument to launch your game with FPS stags from Voglperf will be:
+When completed, the optional argument to launch your game with FPS stats from `steamos-stats` will be:
 ```
 ./steamos-stats.sh <APPID>
 ```